kevinschaul/depict/README.md

 # Depict

-Depict aims to easily render fallback .png images for d3 visualizations.
+Depict aims to easily render fallback images for d3 visualizations.
 (IE 8, I'm looking at you.)

+If this could happen automagically, charts based on living data could be rendered into flat images at regular intervals, no human interaction required.
+Think jobs numbers, congressional votes, etc.

 There are many directions this project could go in, so please [open up an issue](https://github.com/kevinschaul/depict/issues) to start a conversation.